HTTPArchive/almanac.httparchive.org/src/content/en/2022/privacy.md

 }}

 When browsing the web, we often encounter advertisements for products that we recently looked up.
 The reason for that is ad retargeting.
 When a website detects that a user might be interested in a specific product, they report this to the tracker and/or advertiser, which will later on, when the user is visiting other, unrelated websites, show advertisements for the product that the user is supposedly interested in, in an attempt to nudge them into purchasing it.
-The tracker offering most of the purely retargeting services is Criteo, with a prevalence of 1.98% on desktop and 2.04% on mobile.
+The tracker offering most of the purely retargeting services is Criteo, with a prevalence of 2% on both desktop and mobile sites.
 It is followed by Yahoo Advertising and AdRoll, which collectively make up less than half of Criteo's market share.
 The most widely used retargeting service of [last year](../2021/privacy), Google Tag Manager, does not show in these results as it is now classified under the "tag managers" Wappalyzer category.
 Although this service still offers retargeting, it also provides a larger variety of other services.

 ### Third-party cookies